 Canon India Reveals its Strong Focus on Market Engineering

-In alignment with its objective to boost its customer service ability, the imaging giant has setup a Canon Technical Excellence Centre (C-TEC) in NOIDA, serving as the building block for the company with respect to attaining service excellence.
-The establishment of C-TEC is a strategic initiative as part of Market Engineering domain and is in line with the brand's attempt and commitment towards offering quality services across both B2B and B2C businesses.
+In alignment with its objective to boost its customer serviceability, the imaging giant has set up a Canon Technical Excellence Centre (C-TEC) in NOIDA, serving as the building block for the company with respect to attaining service excellence.
+The establishment of C-TEC is a strategic initiative as part of the Market Engineering domain and is in line with the brand's attempt and commitment towards offering quality services across both B2B and B2C businesses.
 In addition to this, C-TEC also serves as the learning and training hub for customer service specialists who are known as hybrid engineers and are thoroughly trained to drive service excellence for the brand, along with ensuring customer delight.

 Commenting on Canon India's strong focus on customer service, Mr. Kazutada Kobayashi, President & CEO, Canon India, said, "In line with our philosophy of 'Delighting You Always', Market Engineering at Canon India is a strategic enabler, through which we aim to offer a robust service infrastructure to the customers.
 This is being done by developing a 24X7 workforce of hybrid engineers along with offering critical services such as predictive maintenance and re-engineering.
 Our approach embodies our commitment towards the customers and drives us to bring forth customized service offerings, in an attempt to make customer interactions faster, easier and effective.
 We strive to give our customers the best possible service backed by the latest innovations, thereby, increasing customer satisfaction and making them Canon loyalists.
 Canon Technical Excellence Centre (C-TEC) is where this is made possible and we are proud to showcase this to the world."